syncfusion-content/xamarin-docs/Xamarin/SfListView/Filtering.md

 documentation: ug
 ---

+# Filtering

+This section explains about how to filter the data, events, customizations related to filtering in SfListView.

 ## Programmatic Filtering

 [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) provides support to filter the data by setting the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~Filter.html) property.
 You have to call the [SfListView.DataSource.RefreshFilter()](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~RefreshFilter.html) method after assigning the `Filter` property for refreshing the view.

 The following code example illustrates how to apply filtering in SfListView. `FilterContacts` method filters the data that contains the filter text value.
 Assign `FilterContacts` method to `SfListView.DataSource.Filter` predicate to filter the `ContactName`.